 Do my grades or other qualifications factor into the Associate selection process?

 - No. The Write-On Process is completely anonymous and no information about your grades or other qualifications is collected.
 Only the Notes & Comments Editors will know which students have signed up for the Write-On Process.
-The Notes & Comments Editors will assign each participant an anonymous ID, and they will not grade any Bluebook quizzes or case notes.
+The Notes & Comments Editors will assign each participant an anonymous ID, and they will not grade any Bluebook quizzes or case note outlines.

-Will Associates be published in MHLR Volume 51?
+Will Associates be published in MHLR Volume 52?

 - All associates must write an article during their time on Law Review, which satisfies the “long paper” requirement for graduation.
 These papers will be considered for publication in the Law Review.